Moutti tis Choras-Selladi Karamanli-Kannavia-Agia Eirini-EOKA Hideouts-Moutti tis Choras

-Alternatively, If you want to have a look around Spilia, take the (unmarked) track heading East-South East downhill to your right.
+Alternatively, if you want to have a look around Spilia, take the (unmarked) track heading East-South East downhill to your right.
 This is the track with the telegraph poles on the right hand side, as indicated in the photo below.

 This track winds around the side of the valley and downhill towards Spilia.
 Keep to the main track and it will bring you out at a signboard on the F929.
 (4 hours 45 minutes)

 You can turn right to explore the village, then return to this point.
-From here it is left turn and a short uphill climb along this quiet road back to Moutti tis Choras.
+From here it is a left turn and a short uphill climb along this quiet road back to Moutti tis Choras.
 (If you take this option add about 1 mile and twenty minutes, excluding exploration time, to the total)